A key source for the infamous Trump-Russia dossier is charged with lying to the FBI

 Trump repeatedly lashed out at the investigation, calling it a witch hunt.

-In May 2019, a few weeks after Mueller submitted his final report, then-Attorney General William Barr appointed Durham to look into the FBI's Trump-Russia probe, and to determine whether there was any wrongdoing.
+In May 2019, a few weeks after Mueller submitted his final report, then-Attorney General William Barr appointed Durham to look into the FBI's Trump-Russia probe to determine whether there was any wrongdoing.

 So far, Danchenko is the third person to face charges as part of Durham's work.

-In September, Durham unveiled charges against a Washington lawyer with close ties to the Democratic Party for allegedly lying to the FBI.
+In September, Durham unveiled charges against a Washington lawyer with close ties to the Democratic Party, saying he lied to the FBI.
 The lawyer, Michael Sussmann, has pleaded not guilty.

-The other individual is a low-level FBI attorney who pleaded guilty to doctoring an email.
+In addition, Kevin Clinesmith, a low-level FBI attorney, pleaded guilty to doctoring an email.